Balsamic Steak and Peach Salad is a fresh and filling entree salad that pairs the unforgettable combo of sizzling steak with juicy, fresh peaches.

 Add the onions to a large skillet over medium heat with extra virgin olive oil and a sprinkling of salt then cook, stirring occasionally, until the onions are very soft and deeply caramelized, about 30 minutes.
 You really don’t have to babysit them too much, just stir every 2-3 minutes and you’ll be fine.

 Once the onions are tender, stir in a splash of balsamic vinegar then remove the onions from the heat to cool.
 The balsamic vinegar gives the sweet onions a hint of tang – so fantastic.
-These onions can also be done a day ahead of time – just stash ’em in the fridge!
+These onions can also be done a couple ahead of time.

 Add extra virgin olive oil, balsamic vinegar, honey, garlic, salt, and pepper in a blender or food processor then blend until smooth.